vexx32/thread-tracker/help/bugs.md

 If you come across a bug in Thread Tracker, you can ask Titi to report it for you!
-Bug reports can also be submitted on the [Thread Tracker Github](https://github.com/vexx32/thread-tracker).
+Bug reports can also be submitted via our [Discord server](https://discord.gg/DxdufuEkJR) or on the [Thread Tracker Github](https://github.com/vexx32/thread-tracker).

 Please include as much information and context as you can and are comfortable with.
 Linebreaks and normal Markdown formatting are allowed.
 Ideally, include the following: